WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 In the first case, the coordinator would know the links between your inputs and outputs based on your IP address.
 In the second case, if you happen to broadcast a transaction of yours to a full node that is spying on you, it will know the link between your transaction and your IP address.

+## Advanced Installation

-### How do I check the current version of Wasabi?
+### How do I compile Wasabi from source?
-In the GUI go to the top left menu `Help > About`, here you see the current version of your Wasabi.
+A new version of Wasabi is released when ready, roughly once every #twoweeks.
+Yet in the meantime there are many commits to the latest master branch, not just bug fixes, but also new features and stability improvements.
+If You cannot wait until the next release, and You want to experience the most cutting-edge version of Wasabi, then You can [build the source code](/using-wasabi/BuildSourc.md).

+The only two required tools are [Git](https://git-scm.com/downloads) and [.NET Core 2.2 SDK](https://www.microsoft.com/net/download) for "Building Apps".
-You can also verify in the command line by executing `wassabee --version`.
+You can download every line in the code by `git clone https://github.com/zkSNACKs/WalletWasabi.git`, this will create a new directory called `WalletWasabi`.
-Wasabi is cutting edge software, so it is well advised to stay up-to-date.
+In order to build the Wallet software, change directory to `cd WalletWasabi/WalletWasabi.Gui`.
+Wasabi is written in C# with the .NET framework, and it is very easy to compile it from source, with only one command `dotnet build`, this will only take a minute or two.
+To start Wasabi simply execute `dotnet run` from the `WalletWasabi.Gui` folder.
+You can update the master branch with `git pull`.

 ### How can I verify the deterministic build?
 Wasabi has [reproducible and deterministic builds](/using-wasabi/DeterministicBuild.html), which means that You can verify that the compiled packages are from the [source code](https://github.com/zksnacks/walletwasabi).